-- Upload 360 captured camera footage of animals (WOW! moments) to specified media platforms - Extendability to add additional social media platforms - Automatically tag uploaded footage with the branded stamp, as well as True360 metadata - Email True360 "Project Edit Requests" with selected videos(s)
+- Upload 360 captured camera footage of animals (WOW! moments) to specified media platforms - Extendability to add additional social media platforms - Automatically tag uploaded footage with True360 metadata - Email True360 "Project Edit Requests" with selected videos(s)

 Technical Design

 The desktop app will be the primary program that users will interact with.
 It will be created with Electron.js, so that it will be compatible across platforms.
 The program will be launched when users right click on a video file, and select the correct option.
 Figures 3.2, and 3.3 show the concepts for right clicking to launch the program, for Windows and Mac, respectively.